virgs/medium-next-gen-stats/README.md

 # Medium Next Generation Stats

+Don't you think medium.com provides way less information that they should?
+I got tired of waiting for them to make it better and decided to make it by myself.
+Get rid of the old fashion informationless default medium stats and get Next Generation ones.

 A [google chrome browser extension](https://chrome.google.com/webstore/detail/medium-next-generation-st/fhopcbdfcaleefngfpglahlpfhagendo) that provides richer information about your texts.

 ![snapshot1](images/snapshot1.png)

-Get rid of the old fashion informationless default medium stats and get Next Generation Stats.

-Don't you think medium.com provides way less information that they should?
-I got tired of waiting for them to make it better and decided to make it by myself.

-This extension provides larger time period, daily/weekly/monthly views/claps, and, specially, describes which article was view in which period.
+This extension provides larger time period, daily/weekly/monthly read/views/claps, and, specially, describes which article was view in which period.

 Have fun!

 ![snapshot2](images/snapshot2.png)

 ### Features
+-  Highlight post/publication
--  Larger ranges
+-  Larger time ranges
 -  Super cool and animated charts
 -  Total stories views/reads/claps
--  Description of top articles read in the range
+-  Top articles/publications read/viewed/clapped in the time range
--  Total in different ranges: daily, weekly and yearly
+-  Different ranges visualization: daily, weekly and yearly
--  Download data file
+-  Download JSON data file

 ![snapshot3](images/snapshot3.png)